Prince Patel

-Luqmaan Prince Patel (born 3 January 1993), better known as Prince Patel, is a British professional boxer who challenged for the IBO super-flyweight title in 2019.
-He has also held multiple regional championships, including the Commonwealth super-flyweight title since March 2021 and the African super-flyweight title in 2019.
-Patel is the first boxer of Indian descent to have won a Commonwealth title.
+Luqmaan Prince Patel (born 3 January 1993), better known as Prince Patel, is a British professional boxer who was the International Boxing Organization (IBO) bantamweight champion from December 2023 to April 2024.
+He has also held multiple regional championships, including the vacant Commonwealth super-flyweight title since March 2021 and the African super-flyweight title in 2019.
+Patel is the first boxer of Indian descent to have won a Commonwealth, WBA, and IBF title.

+Prince Patel is the first and only boxer of Indian descent to have won a World Championship Boxing title.

 Early life

 Prince Patel grew up in West London and attended Isleworth and Syon School.
 He joins multiple-time Olympic champion Mo Farah, Chelsea FC and England International footballer Reece James and England International cricketer Owais Shah as notable former students who have achieved sporting success.

-Boxing career
+Amateur career

 Prince Patel started his boxing journey at the age of 11 years, by competing as an amateur in the UK, where he achieved a record of 36 – 17.
 During this time he represented a number of amateur boxing clubs across London such as: Northolt ABC, Dale Youth, Earlsfield ABC, and Repton ABC.
 He had his first amateur bout at the age of 12.
 By the end of his amateur career, Patel had successfully won four national titles and two British titles.
 He also reached two national ABA finals.